awez/amirrajan.github.com/_posts/2014-11-30-id-give-anything.md

 Her roommate, as always, turns to her and says, "I'd give anything to play like you."

-With always yields the same, smiling response.
+Which always yields the same, smiling response.

 "No, you wouldn't."